The Dos and Don’ts For Selling Your Home in Denver

 David Weekly Releases Lots in Conservatory Green

-David Weekly has announced lot releases in the much anticipated new Stapleton neighborhood of Conservatory Green.
+David Weekly has announced lot releases in the much anticipated new Central Park neighborhood of Conservatory Green.
 66 new sites have been released for both the single family and paired home lines.
 Model homes are under construction and should be ready to walk through in March to early April.

 The Cottage Collection represents a new line of single family homes being offered by David Weekley, priced from the low $300,000 range.
 They will be nicely appointed 2 story homes ranging from 1,500 to 1,900 square feet.
 2 and 3 bedroom floor plans are standard with completion scheduled for August/September.

 The Conservatory Green neighborhood is situated to the north of I-70 and Northfield Mall.
-It will build upon the success of the Stapleton neighborhood and offer numerous amenities.
-Walking distance from the restaurants and...
+It will build upon the success of the Central Park neighborhood and offer numerous amenities.
+Walking distance from...

 Our Favorite Spot: The Punch Bowl Denver